-CO concentrations were estimated for the five intersections projected to be most congested.
-A summary of the CO modeling results is included in Table 4.4-9.
-As Tables 4.4-9 shows, the maximum 1-hour and 8-hour concentrations for all intersections are substantially less than either the state or federal ambient air quality standards.
+CO concentrations were estimated for the five intersections projected by traffic modeling to be most congested.
+A summary of the CO modeling results is included in Table 4.4-10.
+As Table 4.4-10 shows, the maximum 1-hour and 8-hour concentrations for all intersections are substantially less than either the state or federal ambient air quality standards.
 Because these intersections represent worst case conditions, CO concentrations at all other intersections would also be less than federal or state standards.